-§1217.6 Customs.
+§ 1217.6 Customs or CBP.

-Customs means the United States Customs and Border Protection or U.S. Customs Service, an agency of the United States Department of Homeland Security.
+Customs or CBP means Customs and Border Protection, an agency of the United States Department of Homeland Security.

-§1217.7 Department or USDA.
+§ 1217.7 Department or USDA.

 Department or USDA means the U.S. Department of Agriculture, or any officer or employee of the Department to whom authority has heretofore been delegated, or to whom authority may hereafter be delegated, to act in the Secretary's stead.